Meet the people responsible for the Modern Slavery PEC's day to day work.

 Murray Hunt

-Murray Hunt is the Director of the new Modern Slavery and Human Rights Policy and Evidence Centre, created to enhance understanding of modern slavery and transform the effectiveness of law and policies designed to overcome it.
+Murray Hunt is the Director of the Modern Slavery and Human Rights Policy and Evidence Centre (PEC), created to enhance understanding of modern slavery and transform the effectiveness of law and policies designed to address it.

 From 2004 to 2017, Murray was Legal Adviser to the Joint Committee on Human Rights in the UK Parliament, and prior to that was a practising barrister at Matrix, which he helped to establish in 2000.
-He was also the Director of the Bingham Centre for the Rule of Law at the British Institute of International and Comparative Law until 2024.
+He was also the Director of the Bingham Centre for the Rule of Law at the British Institute of International and Comparative Law (BIICL) until 2024.
+Murray is also working with the Attorney General’s Office as an Independent Adviser to provide legal and policy advice on matters relating to the rule of law.

 Director of Research